 ILO core labour standards

 The ILO core labour standards are social standards within the framework of the world trade order.
 They are intended to guarantee humane working conditions and adequate protection.
 DekaBank observes the core labour standards in various areas:

 DekaBank’s suppliers are obliged to comply with the core labour standards of the International Labour Organisation.
 In addition, we do not provide financing to companies that violate the standards.

 The entire Deka Group has put on its negative list the financing of companies that do not comply with the standards.
 These transactions may only be performed with special permission by the Board of Management.

 We have supported the principles of the UN Global Compact since 2011.
 By committing ourselves to the ten principles, we obligate the bank, as part of responsible corporate governance, to respect human and labour rights, protect the environment and fight corruption and bribery.
 The principles refer to the aspects that are also defined as relevant in the CSR-RUG (CSR Directive Implementation Act).

 Companies that sign the Global Compact should

-cooperate in the abolition of child labour.
+uphold the effective abolition of child labour

 DekaBank has been using its own sustainability filter to assess its own new investments since 2014.
 In line with the UN Global Compact, the filter comprises a catalogue of exclusion criteria for the areas of the environment, human and labour rights and corruption.